carlosrafaelgn/GraphicalFilterEditor/README.md

 This is a test for a JavaScript graphical filter editor, based on my old C++ graphic equalizer.

-With this editor you can graphicaly edit an equalizer filter and apply it to songs in real time.
+With this editor you can graphically edit an equalizer filter and apply it to songs in real time.
 You can also apply the filter to an entire song and download a WAVE file with the filtered song.
 Check out the live sample on my website: http://carlosrafaelgn.com.br/GraphicalFilterEditor/

 The code in index.html can be used as a demo on how to load and generate files during runtime in client-side JavaScript.